Upcoming Community Classes

 We will discuss herbs, foods, and supportive strategies, focusing on the most accessible methods.
 We will discuss different herbal preparations including steams, syrups, tinctures.
 From chicken soup to elderberry syrup, this class will help you weather the infections that come your way.

 Bitter herbs, spring greens – these plants contain nutrients and flavors that are essential to our springtime bodies.
 In this class, we will explore the physiological wisdom in the plants we hold sacred.
-We will delve into the bitter flavor, as we discuss why neither horseradish nor lettuce – the foods often included as “bitter herbs” on the seder plate – are particularly bitter.
+We will delve into the bitter flavor, as we discuss why neither horseradish nor lettuce – the foods typically included as “bitter herbs” on the seder plate – are particularly bitter.
 We will learn about the vital importance of the bitter flavor for the functioning of our body systems, as well as the uses of the other flavors in these plants.

 We will discuss how our body’s needs correspond with the seasons of the year, and how these differ by climate.
 What does your body crave in springtime, and how is (or isn’t) that reflected in our Jewish traditions?
 We will taste the plants on the seder plate and learn how these tastes interact with our bodies.

-Tu BiShvat: Trees as Medicine
+Trees as Medicine for Tu B'Shvat